SamBelkacem/SamBelkacem/README.md

-PhD student in Artificial Intelligence at USTHB University and currently a member of the Computer Systems Laboratory.
+PhD in Artificial Intelligence at USTHB University and currently a member of the Computer Systems Laboratory.

 I am passionate about Computer Science, Python programming, Machine learning, and Artificial Intelligence.